-CorrelationID is an important element when working with the Microsoft Support Teams as it allows them to pull additional diagnostic data.
+- CorrelationID is an important element when working with Microsoft Support as it allows them to gather additional diagnostic data for the specific page.

-SPIISLatency is the time in milliseconds taken on the Web Front End Server when it receives the request to load the page.
-This is an indicator of latency to start processing the page and does not include the time taken for the web application to respond.
+- SPIISLatency is the time in milliseconds taken for SharePoint Online begin loading the page.
+This value does not include the time taken for the web application to respond.

-Page load time is the time recorded by the page from the time of the request to the time the response was received and read by the browser.
-Any additional time is affected by the performance of the computer and the time it takes for the browser to load.
+- Page load time is the total time recorded by the page from the time of the request to the time the response was received and rendered in the browser.
+This value is affected by a variety of factors including network latency, the performance of the computer and the time it takes for the browser to load the page.

-The URL (Uniform Resource Locator) is the web address of the current page.
+- The Page URL (Uniform Resource Locator) is the web address of the current page.